vagner4work/advanced_custom_post_types/README.md

 Usage
 ===

-Use a php include to add the file acpt.php to your plugin or functions.php theme file.
-For more advanced users look at the code comments for help on what args are avalible.
+Use a php include to add the file init.php to your plugin or functions.php theme file.
+For more advanced users look at the code comments for help on what args are available.

+For custom settings see the config.php file.
+Set DEV_MODE to true for forms API help.

 Troubleshooting
 ===